 When are tryouts?

-Tryouts usually are held in late September each year.
+Auditions usually are held in early September each year.
 See our ‘Join’ page for more information on the tryout process or come check us out at Get On Board Day.

 What if I have no prior Mock Trial experience?